 - Differences in size and experience of participants, or competitors in this case, might have made a difference in the outcome.

 - Be familiar with the area or course for the activity.
-Determine that it is well-suited for the activity and is free of hazards, which is one of the points of the Sweet 16 of BSA Safety.
+Determine that it is well-suited for the activity and is free of hazards, which is one of the points of SAFE.

 According to the Centers for Disease Control and Prevention, falls are the leading cause of non-fatal injuries of children.
 Although not all falls can be prevented, using proper gear and being in proper condition for a hike can be important in preventing injuries.